 2. Match the words / phrases with their definitions.
-You $\underline{\text{won't need}}$ all the words.
+You won't need all the words.

 large amount 1.
-A of something is a lot of it 2.
-If something a lot of land or space, it's takes up big; there's not much space left for other things. cause 3.
-The [of something, usually something bad, is what makes it happen. required 4.
-If something is, you must have it to do approximately something else.
-You can't do it without it. аррголіпасету 5.
-If something is a certain number, it's release close to that number but not exact.
+A large amount] of something is a lot of it.
+Actor 2.
+If something [takes up] a lot of land or space, it's big; takes up th ere's not much space left for other things. cause 3.
+Th ne [cause] of something, usually something bad, is W nat makes it happen. required 4.
+If something is [required], you must have it to do approximately sc mething else.
+You can't do it without it. approximately 5.
+If something is [approximately] a certain number, it's release cl ose to that number but not exact.

-Language Focus: A pair of
+Language Focus: A pair of Student Portfolio